 Our hot box and moisture board have been designed specifically for beekeepers in northern climates, but can be used in warmer climates depending on the winter temperatures.
 Made from a pine medium super and has wire boundaries on the top and bottom, with insulation in the center of the box.
 For northern climates, we recommend adding this to your hive in mid- to late-fall when temperatures begin to dip below 50 degrees F. Should be installed directly on top of the top hive body.
 In southern climates, we recommend installing on the second hive body.

 - Hot box works to separate cold outside air from the warm air inside the hive, reducing condensation in the hive

 - The moisture board allows for cross-flow ventilation and absorbs additional moisture

-- Made from a pine medium super with insulation inside
+- Made from a pine shallow super with insulation inside

 - Painted and ready to go

 - Fits 10-frame equipment